imgenius0136/pinterest_yoonstar/README.md

-This is pinterest style SNS playform
+This is pinterest style SNS platform